karuppiah7890/custom-edit-text/thoughts/thoughts.md

 into the box.
 3. The items are normal strings.
 They can contain spaces though.
 Later, the items will be complex - with string, image.
-So, it should be customizable
+So, the view of the list and the list items should be customizable
 4. And when the item is selected - only then it is put in the box.
 Otherwise not.
 5. When the item is put in the box, it should be